expverhno3/leetcode-repo/README.md

 - id: 6
 - name: zigzag-conversion
 - tag: String
+- how
+  - still: simulate this process

 ### 螺旋矩阵

 - id: 54
 - name: spiral-matrix
 - tag: Array, Matrix, Simulation
+- how
+  - always pop the first row of matrix
+  - then **rotate** the matrix my counterclockwise for 90 degree
+  - NOTE: zip(*matrix) can transpose the matrix, then reverse the order of row -> 90 degree counterclockwise rotation!

 ### 螺旋矩阵 II